Brazil's Gambling History

 1930 - 1945

-In 1934, President Getúlio Vargas made betting and gambling legal in Brazil, kicking off the country’s “Golden Age” of casinos.
+In 1934, then-president Getúlio Vargas legalized betting and gambling in Brazil, marking the beginning of the country’s “Golden Age” of casinos.

-Games like roulette, blackjack, baccarat, poker, and more were super popular among the Brazilian elite, who spent their nights in the grand casinos, especially in the Southeast.
+Games like roulette, blackjack, baccarat, poker, and other bets were popular among Brazil’s elite, who spent many nights in major casinos across the country, particularly in the Southeast.

 playing card, king, card deck-161495.jpg